michidk/LD33/README.md

 Controls:
 Mouse & Keyboard:
 W, A, S, D or arrow keys to move.
 Aim with the mouse.
-Shoot with left click.
+Left click to shoot.

 Controller:
-left stick walk. righ stick aim.
+left stick walk. right stick aim.
 LB, RB, LT, RT, A to shoot.

 There is more in this game than you think.
 There a two endings (you can continue the game after these).